God is the creator of all things.

 We associate with Jesus’ death and resurrection through baptism.

-- God asks us to believe in him and all that he has promised.
+- God asks us to believe in him and all that he has fulfilled and promised in Jesus.

-- Faith is the start of the process that unites us in a relationship with God.
+- Faith in God and in Jesus unites us in a relationship with them.

 We die as a result of our sin, but will be raised from the dead.